 Relative cost ratings in Figure 19 were developed in collaboration with a panel of expert advisors from DHI who participated in an internal workshop in November 2022 on retrofitting options, costs and barriers, and opportunities.
 Experts noted that costs should be expected to vary significantly depending on project-specific requirements, design details and construction complexity.
 For example, construction of an island will cost significantly more in deep-waters than in shallow-waters, even if all other factors remain the same.
 Construction of a beach dune system several meters high will require more beach fill and be more expensive to construct than a small dune nourishment.
-For all NBS types, it is also more cost-effective to construct projects on-land than off-shore or underwater.
+For all NBS types, it is also more cost-effective to conserve or restore an existing system, than to create a new one.
+It is generally more cost-effective to construct projects on-land than off-shore or underwater.
 Complex projects with many interconnected elements should also be expected to be more expensive during all project phases.